 No long forms · No spam · No fees

-Moving a pool table is usually a job that requires professional help.
+Moving a pool table is usually a job that requires a professional moving company.
 Pool tables are among the heaviest pieces of furniture or equipment you can own, and moving them to a new place or new location in your home is a lengthy and arduous process of disassembly.

 If, however, you’ve decided it’s best to do it yourself, here’s everything you need to know about moving a standard pool table without damaging it.
-(You will need at least four strong friends to help you with this; pool tables are really, really heavy, so do not attempt to do this by yourself.)
+(You will need at least four strong friends to help you with this)

 - Some friends or family members to help you